Molecular-Biophysics-Database/mbdb-docs/pages/record-workflows/deletion.md

 If there is no evidence of criminal activity, the administrator will normally accept the deletion request.

-All other data (including the files) than the minimally required metadata will be deleted.
+All other data than the minimally required metadata will be deleted, including the uploaded data files.